-The other information comprises the information included in the Statement of Accounts 2019/20, other than the financial statements and our auditor's report thereon.
-The Assistant Chief Executive (Enabling Services) and Chief Finance Officer's is responsible for the other information.
+The other information comprises the information included in the Statement of Accounts 2020/21, other than the financial statements and our auditor's report thereon.
+The Assistant Chief Executive (Enabling) and Chief Finance Officer is responsible for the other information contained within the Statement of Accounts 2020/21.